DidiLamers/PCDH19_CalciumImaging/README.md

 The other program contained in this folder is particleanalysisdidi.m, written by me to process calcium transients.

 ## Use in PCDH19 project
-In my work I, used imageGateway to obtain a binarised version of my calcium imaging data.
+In my work I used imageGateway to obtain a binarised version of my calcium imaging data.

 ## Usage
 ImageGateway allows importation of tiff and multi-tiff imaging data, then binning of the data and dF/F computation.
 It outputs a binarised version of the